ackermax/red-carpet/README.md

 ## Concept

->Create and manage your own personal list of award winning (and nominated films), with reviews, a watched list, and priority lists based on when which awards shows are coming up next.
+>Create and manage your own personal list of award winning (and nominated films), with reviews, a watched list, and priority lists based on which awards shows are coming up next.
 Red Carpet is the perfect tool for your elitist movie-watching needs!

 ## Deployment